SONICX1337/php-exec/README.md

 <b>What's this?</b><br>
 This tool allows you to remote your computer volume via Apache using PHP and nirCMD.
 Compatible with other devices (Android etc).
-It's only works on Windows, because nirCMD extension is .exe .
+It's only works on Windows, because nirCMD's extension is .exe .
 <br><br>
 <b>Requirements:</b><br>
 - Apache server